-CREATE A GINGERBREAD SLEIGH WITH TESSA SAM OF SWEET BAKE SHOP We teamed up with Tessa Sam of Sweet Bake Shop on a step-by-step guide to making a Sugarfina gingerbread sleigh inspired by …
+CREATE A GINGERBREAD SLEIGH WITH TESSA SAM OF SWEET BAKE SHOP We teamed up with Tessa Sam of Sweet Bake Shop on a step-by-step guide to making a Sugarfina gingerbread sleigh.
+WHAT YOU’LL …

-CREATE A GINGERBREAD SLEIGH WITH TESSA SAM OF SWEET BAKE SHOPWe teamed up with Tessa Sam of Sweet Bake Shop on a step-by-step guide to making a Sugarfina gingerbread sleigh inspired by our new Sanrio® holiday collection!
-Read on for the full gingerbread recipe, then learn how to decorate your sleigh here.
+CREATE A GINGERBREAD SLEIGH WITH TESSA SAM OF SWEET BAKE SHOPWe teamed up with Tessa Sam of Sweet Bake Shop on a step-by-step guide to making a Sugarfina gingerbread sleigh.

 MAKING THE SLEIGH & ICINGStep 6: Remove one sheet of dough from the refrigerator and peel off the top piece of parchment paper.
 Place each template on top of the dough and using a sharp kitchen knife, carefully cut out each one.
 When you are finished cutting the dough, you should have five pieces: a bottom, a front, a back and two sides.